 Talks and Workshops for the Public

-Changeways Clinic offers a wide variety of presentations designed for the general public.
-We host some of these ourselves, as part of our PsychologySalon series in Vancouver.
+Changeways Clinic providers offer a wide variety of presentations designed for the general public, in various venues and formats:

 Our talks can also be sponsored by private companies, government health authorities, or nonprofit agencies.
 They can be offered to members of a specific group or opened wide to the public at large.